cloudposse/atmos/website/docs/reference/alternatives.md

 # General Alternatives

 There are many tools in the general category of "task runners" or "workflow automation".
-Here are some of the alternatives to Atmos.
+Here are some of the alternatives to Atmos, many of which inspired core functionality in Atmos.

 ## Make / Magefile by Free Software Foundation